Flevy Management Insights Q&A

-This article provides a detailed response to: What are the key performance indicators (KPIs) for evaluating the success of an EAM system?
-For a comprehensive understanding of Enterprise Asset Management, we also include relevant case studies for further reading and links to Enterprise Asset Management best practice resources.
+This article provides a detailed response to: What Are the Top 7 KPIs for Evaluating Enterprise Asset Management (EAM) System Success?
+[Complete Guide] For a comprehensive understanding of Enterprise Asset Management, we also include relevant case studies for further reading and links to Enterprise Asset Management templates.

 One of the primary objectives of an EAM system is to maximize the utilization and performance of assets.
 KPIs in this category focus on measuring how effectively assets are being used and their contribution to organizational goals.
 Asset Utilization Rate is a critical KPI, indicating the percentage of time an asset is in operation compared to the total available time.
 Higher utilization rates often reflect effective asset management but must be balanced with the need for maintenance and downtime to prevent overuse and degradation.